 - Cooperative Research Centre for Water Sensitive Cities (CRC-WSC): we are one of 29 councils in the CRC's local government consortia, giving us access to emerging research, training programs and leadership in integrated water management.

 - Showerhead exchange: bring in your old showerhead and your latest water bill to our Camberwell office and swap it for your free, water-efficient showerhead.

-- Gordon Barnard Reserve rainwater and stormwater harvesting plan: our community consultation on the draft plan for Gordon Barnard Reserve is open until until Friday 2 November.
+- Gordon Barnard Reserve rainwater and stormwater harvesting plan: our community consultation on the draft plan for Gordon Barnard Reserve closed on Friday 2 November.